AchrafKassioui/Learning-SpriteKit/README.md

 What does SKCameraNode give us?
 - Ease of use: create an instance, assign it to the `scene.camera` property, transform the camera -> the view changes.
-- When `SKCameraNode` is scaled, the nodes that are not children of the camera aren't, so physics and other scale sensitive transforms aren't affected.
+- When `SKCameraNode` is scaled, the nodes that are not children of the camera aren't, so physics and other scale-sensitive transforms aren't affected.

 When SpriteKit came out, it didn't have SKCameraNode.
 SKCameraNode was a later addition.
 The [SpriteKit Programming Guide](https://developer.apple.com/library/archive/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Introduction/Introduction.html) predates SKCameraNode, and has an entire section on how to manually simulate a camera with the right node hierarchy: